Blood Pressure Management

 a) General Approach

-i) All anesthetized patients should be consistently monitored using indirect oscillometric or doppler blood pressure monitors
+i) All anesthetized patients should be consistently monitored using indirect oscillometric, doppler, or direct blood pressure monitor

-(3) Diastolic blood pressure is the least accurate of the blood pressures measured by the indirect oscillometric method.
+(3) Diastolic blood pressure is the least accurate of the blood pressures measured by the indirect oscillometric method and usually ommitted from practical discussions regarding BP monitoring

 ii) Oscillometric Monitors